Muliro/phase-2-project/README.md

-# Movie Library.
+# Bucket Binge.

-this is a website where you can search for information about movies and get it.
+this is a website where you can search for information about top rated films and get it.

+# Built With
+## React
+## Html
+## Javascript
-## Available Scripts
+## css

 In the project directory, you can run:

 ### `npm start`

-Runs the app in the development mode.\
+go to https://github.com/Muliro/phase-2-project   fork and clone the repository. then go to https://github.com/Muliro/json-server-template fork and clone this repository.

+type npm run dev when in the server template type npm start when within the app folder
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\